How To Make Wooden Blinds

 What follows this is preparing a wooden frame that will hold your slats.
 The frame should be the exact size of your window frames, as you previously measured.
 And you should drill holes for these, through which you’ll attach the wooden pockets.
 Ensure they’re in line with the holes in your pockets.

 With the holes ready, fix the pocketed slats into the frame, ensuring your position them appropriately.
-Like how you make bed slats stronger, secure the two together with screws, once again avoiding tightening too much.
+Like how you make bed slats stronger, secure the two together with screws.
+But again, don’t over-tighten; leave some room for movement.

 (Check out the best screwdriver bundles here!)